m-arizaj/LLMs-metrics-catalog/LLMs-metrics-catalog/docs/metrics/accuracy-overlap/rouge.md

 ### **1. ROUGE (Base)**
 The general recall-oriented formulation applied to evaluate text generation quality and textual similarity.
-Used in *GEM*, *GLGE*, *BIG-bench*, and general *LLM comparison* benchmarks.
+Used in BIG-bench, and general LLM comparison benchmarks.
 Also adapted in SE tasks like code documentation and review generation.

 ### **2. ROUGE-1**
 Measures unigram overlap, focusing on token-level similarity.
-Used for code summarization (*TL-CodeSum*) to assess lexical accuracy.
+Used for code summarization to assess lexical accuracy.

 ### **3. ROUGE-2**
 Measures bigram overlap, capturing short phrase fluency and contextual accuracy.
 Employed in code and general summarization.